ana-nobre/bda-modulo-2-evaluacion-final-ana-nobre/SQL-Final-Assessment-instructions.md

 # Final Assessment

-- Before starting, you must create a new repository using GitHub Classroom through this [link](https://classroom.github.com/a/RM1jDKL2).
+- Before starting, you must create a new repository using GitHub Classroom.
 Once created, clone it to your computer and begin working on the exercise in the newly created folder.

 - This assessment consists of a series of questions that evaluate your understanding and skills related to SQL.